Flowpack/Flowpack.NodeTemplates/README.md

 access context variables from ``withContext`` in ``withItems`` at the same level – but not the other way around.

-## Exception handling behaviour
+## Exception handling, resuming with the next possible operation.

-In the first step the configuration is evaluated, all Runtime Exceptions (for example caused in an EEL Expression) are caught and it is being trying tried to ignored any malformed parts of the template configuration.
+In the first step the configuration is evaluated, all Runtime Exceptions (for example caused in an EEL Expression) are caught, and any malformed parts of the template are ignored (with their errors being logged).
+This might lead to a partially evaluated template with some properties or childNodes missing.

-So in cause of an exception you can decide to still apply the partially evaluated template `APPLY_PARTIAL_TEMPLATE` or abort the process `DONT_APPLY_PARTIAL_TEMPLATE`.
+You can decide via the exception handling behaviour, if you want to apply this partially evaluated template `APPLY_PARTIAL_TEMPLATE` or abort the process `DONT_APPLY_PARTIAL_TEMPLATE` which will only lead to creating the node as if there was no template.

 The setting is configurable via Settings.yaml with `Flowpack.NodeTemplates.exceptionHandlingBehaviour` it defaults to `APPLY_PARTIAL_TEMPLATE`.

 ```yaml
 Flowpack: